6A31/dankmemer-farm/README.md

 > **All the commands are saying they failed**

 Make sure your tokens are valid and that all accounts have permission to send messages in the channel you supplied.
-If you still get errors, ask or help in [my discord server](https://daddyissue.org)
+If you still get errors, open a Github issue
 > **How do i get channel id's and user id's**

 You can enable developer settings in Discord like this: `settings -> advanced -> developer settings` then right-click a channel or user and click `copy id`